-If you want to teach young people or adults, this course helps you to develop your teaching skills, reflect on current ideas about education and training and to creatively explore the professional opportunities open to you.
-You will gain competence in planning, teaching and learning, and in working with students.
+This course is for those who want to teach young people or adults, and helps students to develop teaching skills, reflect on current ideas about education and training, and to creatively explore the professional opportunities open to them.
+Students will gain competence in planning, teaching and learning, and in working with learners.

-This course is a one year, full-time, modular programme and is assessed through written assignments and practical assessment of teaching practice.
-The course is structured around modules which are based on different aspects of teachers’ work, such as designing learning materials, assessing students, and evaluating learning and teaching.
+The course is a one year, full-time modular programme and is assessed through written assignments and practical assessment of teaching practice.
+The course is structured around modules which are based on different aspects of teachers’ work such as designing learning materials, assessing students, and evaluating learning and teaching.

 The course is validated by the University of Huddersfield and leads to a University of Huddersfield award.
 The University of Huddersfield is a Centre for Excellence in Teacher Training in the Lifelong Learning Sector.